 Moreover, managing relationships with vendors helps the IT procurement team and vendors work together to reach a common goal and build trust.
 As a result, it will help the organization get better vendor deals and maximize the overall ROI.

-Zluri is a SaaS management platform that helps you buy SaaS by negotiating on your behalf and working as an extended procurement team member.
+Zluri offers a SaaS spend management solution that helps you buy SaaS by negotiating on your behalf and working as an extended member of your procurement team.
 We help you buy and keep your SaaS apps up to date.
-Our SaaS procurement services save you time and money and hence give you a compelling opportunity for cost avoidance.
+Our SaaS procurement services save you time and money and hence give you an effective opportunity for cost avoidance.

 We have data on 1 billion SaaS transactions and know how much the average customer pays for an app of a specific size.
 Also, we know the right price to pay for different types of licenses for SaaS apps worldwide.